Hours & Info

 Child, Adolescent and Play Therapy

-The child and adolescent therapists at Monsey Family Medical Center’s Project Ohr see girls and boys ages three through eighteen.
+The child and adolescent therapists at OHR Behavioral Health Services see girls and boys ages three through eighteen.
 With sub-specialties in helping children through anxiety, depression, trauma, abuse and general life events in a variety of languages, our team of professionals are well-equipped to help the children and teens in your life stay mentally and emotionally healthy!

 Adolescent Therapists are trained to address the special challenges this age group faces, including peer pressure, eating disorders, challenging emotions and behaviors, and life changes.
 Child and Play Therapists work with young children who have experienced life transitions, loss or trauma.
 Through play and nonverbal interaction, the therapist helps the child work through their emotions and feel more secure in a world that for them, has become unstable.